Oldest Active NFL Quarterbacks in the World

 Years Active: 2005 – present (17 years)

-Aaron Rodgers is the second-oldest quarterback who’s still playing in the NFL after Tom Brady.
+Aaron Rodgers is the oldest quarterback who’s still playing in the NFL after Tom Brady.
 Many people believe Rodgers to be one of the most gifted quarterbacks in NFL history, despite the fact that he has only won one Super Bowl (Super Bowl XLV in 2011).

 He played only seven games in 2017 due to a fractured collarbone, and the Packers’ eight-year postseason streak came to an end as a result.